shawnmarie-zz/extremeownership/corysnotes.md

     * To bestow honor upon subordinate leaders and team members

 * When a leader sets such an example and expects it of her/his juniors the mindset develops into the culture of the team at every level.

+**QUESTION: What are some things baked into the ethos of our product delivery group that look like passing the buck?**